hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 priestcraft.

 Hinduism threw away Buddhism after taking its sap.
-The attempt of all the Southern Âchâryas was to effect a reconciliation between the two.
+The attempt of all the Southern Âchāryas was to effect a reconciliation between the two.
-Shankarâchârya's teaching shows the influence of Buddhism.
+Shankarāchārya's teaching shows the influence of Buddhism.
 His disciples perverted his teaching and carried it to such an extreme point that some of the later reformers were right in calling the Acharya's followers "crypto-Buddhists".